 Log in to your Reddit account, and at the bottom of any Reddit page, click the “Advertise” link.

-Click the “Create an ad” button, and you will be directed to the Reddit advertising platform where you will be prompted to create your ad.
+Click the “Create an ad” button, to go to the Reddit advertising platform where you will be prompted to create your ad.

-On this first page, you will upload your thumbnail image, create a compelling title for your promotion, choose which type of post you’d like to create (link or text), and enter the URL for your ad:
+On this first page, upload your thumbnail image, create a compelling title for your promotion.
+Choose which type of post you’d like to create (link or text), and enter the URL for your ad:

-Once you’ve created your basic promotion, you will be directed to the “edit promotion” page, where you will see a preview of your ad.
-At this point, the “campaign dashboard” is shown and you will select your target audience, platform, budget, and scheduling details:
+Once you’ve created your basic promotion, you can “edit promotion” page, and see a preview of your ad.
+At this point, the “campaign dashboard” shows you can select your target audience, platform, budget, and scheduling details:

-After selecting all of your ad details, click the orange “+close” button, and your campaign will be added to your dashboard.
+After you select all your ad details, click the orange “+close” button, and your campaign will be added to your dashboard.

-Before your ad can run, you’ll need to submit your payment, using the payment form shown here:
+Before your ad runs, you’ll need to submit your payment, using the payment form shown here:

-Finally, your ad must be approved before it can run.
+Finally, Reddit will approve your ad before it runs.
 (Note: It will automatically enter the approval queue upon payment submission, so there is nothing for you to do here except wait.)
-Approval or denial usually takes one business day, and your payment is refunded if your ad is denied.
+Approval or denial usually takes one business day, and you get a refund on your payment if your ad is denied.

 If you’re looking to create a Managed Ad campaign, you must contact Reddit’s ads team.